-All parties should avoid touching the clock and tiles, unless to confirm the score, until any required score cards/tally sheets have been signed or initialed.
+All parties should avoid touching the clock, if possible, until the final score has been established and any required score cards/tally sheets have been signed or initialed.
 If a time penalty cannot be agreed upon, the Director should be called to assist.